Nschess/Nschess/README.md

       {
         level: "Beginner",
         side: "White to move",
-        title: "Pin Rescue in 60",
+        title: "Pin Rescue in 60: File Freeze",
-        prompt: "The queen is stuck in front of the king.
-Take the pinned piece.",
+        prompt: "The queen is frozen on the open file.
+Take it with check.",
-        fen: "4k3/4q3/8/8/8/8/8/4R1K1",
+        fen: "4k3/8/4q3/8/8/8/8/4R1K1",
-        targets: ["e7"],
+        targets: ["e6"],
         hint: "A pinned piece cannot move without exposing the king.",
+        line: ["Rxe6+"],
         answers: [
-          { move: "Rxe7+", correct: true },
+          { move: "Rxe6+", correct: true },
           { move: "Re8+", correct: false },
           { move: "Kf2", correct: false }
         ],
-        feedback: "Rxe7+ wins the queen because it was pinned to the king.
+        feedback: "Rxe6+ wins the queen because it was pinned to the king.
 Pins make defenders freeze."
       },
       {
         level: "Beginner",